ssardina-agts/elevator-sarl-mw/README.md

 5. Click *Apply*!

 This needs to be set-up once.
 After that you can just run it by:

-1. Run the **SweeperBossAgent** run configuration we previously setup.
+1. Run the **DummyMultiCarController** run configuration we previously setup.
 2. Wait for the console to announce ```Launching the agent: au.edu.rmit.elevatorsim.sarlctrl.controllers.DummyMultiCarController```.

 #### Compiling and Running from the command line (CLI) ###

-The compilation is done via Maven (Maven � Maven Getting Started Guide http://tinyurl.com/y994z75j):
+The compilation is done via Maven (Maven Getting Started Guide http://tinyurl.com/y994z75j):

 1. Make sure ```pom.xml``` is correctly configured with either:
 	* sarl.version: 0.4.2 AND janus.version: 2.0.4.2